 The Group purchases the services of artists under contracts denominated in foreign currencies.
-In order to protect against exchange rate movements and to provide certainty against future cash flows, the Group has entered into forward currency contracts to purchase Swiss francs.
-The cash flows are expected to occur between one and twelve months from 1 January 2013 and total A\$19,848, (2011 A\$59,854) with average exchange rates of CHF 0.9051, (2011 CHF 0.8590).
+In order to protect against exchange rate movements and to provide certainty against future cash flows, the Group has entered into forward currency contracts.
+The cash flows are expected to occur between one and twelve months from 1 January 2013 and total A\$10,832 (2012 A\$19,848) with average exchange rates of USD 0.9212 and EUR 0.6731 (2012 CHF 0.9051).